Which Member’s Mark Recipes Get

-Member’s Mark Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Member’s Mark Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Member’s Mark product line includes seven dry dog foods.
+The Member’s Mark product line includes the 5 dry dog foods listed below.

-Member’s Mark Exceed Lamb and Rice was selected to represent the other products in the line for this review.
+Member’s Mark Exceed Lamb and Rice Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Member's Mark Exceed Lamb and Rice